mehulagg/gitlab/doc/ssh/README.md

 The [per-repository](#per-repository-ssh-keys) method also works for using multiple accounts within a single GitLab instance.

-Alternatively, it is possible to directly assign aliases to hosts in `~.ssh/config`.
+Alternatively, it's possible to directly assign aliases to hosts in `~.ssh/config`.
 SSH and, by extension, Git fails to log in if there is an `IdentityFile` set outside of a `Host` block in `.ssh/config`.
 This is due to how SSH assembles `IdentityFile` entries and is not changed by